 When someone clicks one of your URLs with campaign parameters attached, the parameters are sent to Parse.ly and tracked in the dashboard.
 From there, you can get a detailed view of where traffic is coming from and which campaigns are performing best in terms of visitors, engaged time, and more.

-While Parse.ly supports a variety of campaign parameters, we recommend using UTM parameters.
-The five types of UTM parameters directly map to the five parameter categories in Parse.ly’s dashboard.
+While Parse.ly supports a variety of campaign parameters, we recommend using UTM parameters for external traffic and ITM parameters for internal traffic.
+The five types of UTM and ITM parameters directly map to the five parameter categories in Parse.ly’s dashboard.

 Campaign is used to identify a strategic campaign or a specific promotion, like a product launch, partnership, or a sale.